-Lines of Silence is the alias of David Little, aka smallhaus – a multi-instrumentalist and experimental psychedelic musician.
-Lines of Silence takes its influences from classic 60s and 70s kosmische, space rock, progressive, ambient and New Age music, alongside noise rock and contemporary improvised and drone acts such as Windy and Carl, Kawabata Makoto and The Utopia Strong – and melds it with a pantheistic reverence for the natural world.
+Lines of Silence is the alias of David Little (previously known as smallhaus), an experimental psychedelic musician.
+LoS takes cues from classic 60s and 70s kosmische, space rock, progressive, ambient and New Age music, alongside noise rock and improvised and drone acts to create a contemporary take on psychedelia, mixed in with reverence for the natural world.

 As smallhaus and LoS David has been featured on BBC 6 Music’s The Freak Zone, Resonance FM, NTS, Trust The Doc and Grenzwellen.

-David has recently relocated from London to West Yorkshire.
+David is based in Todmorden, West Yorkshire.
 He is signed to Dimple Discs.

 - 28/01/22 Scaledown 159.
 Improvised set as Delta of Silence, with Andy Crickett (bass) and Phil Hollins (guitar)